ramjansyed/todo-tasks/README.md

 ## Dependencies
 This project uses the following key dependencies:

-* Dropwizard: Framework for building RESTful web services.
+* Dropwizard: Framework for building GraphQL Application

 * GraphQL Java: Library to implement GraphQL in Java.